 Everything you need to know about Group B Streptococcus (GBS) during pregnancy and in general

-Strep throat is caused by Group A Streptococcus (GAS), and we have a wonderful chapter dedicated to the bacteria GAS here.
+Strep throat is caused by Group A Streptococcus (GAS), and we have a wonderful chapter dedicated to bacteria GAS here.

 What is GBS?